senturkoguzhan/Single-Cycle-MIPS-Processor/README.md

 My datapad support add,and,or,sub,lui,slt,sltu,addi,addiu,lb,lh,lw,sw,sh.

 ### RoadMap
-  This project has important lack.
-This version can not detect syntax error.
-I will implement error mechanisim as soon as possible.
+  I will add other instructions to datapad as soon as possible.
-  If you want contribute to me for this problem , please contact me.

 ### Contact
 osenturk@gtu.edu.tr